-income determination fund See proprietary fund. ------------------------------ ----------------------- incorrect TIN The IRS considers any TIN incorrect if the number has never been issued by the IRS or the SSA, or if a match cannot be found between the TIN and the name reported on Form 1099-MISC. indefinite When applied to the lives of long-lived resources, this term means indeterminable or without a precise limit.
-The time span implied by this term is generally lengthy, but not infinite. indelible Not easily erased, rubbed out or removed. independent contractor No matter the legal form, a self-employed individual who provides services to a client on a fee basis.
-Agencies should make sure that a common-law employee is not miscategorized as an independent contractor. index In former iterations of AFIS, a coding system used to accumulate and track costs along organizational lines. indirect award An award that is passed through to a subrecipient rather than to be spent by the recipient in support of its own operations. indirect cost A cost or expense that is not directly chargeable to an activity or program or supports multiple activities or programs.
-Indirect costs include such things as rent, utilities, and administrative expenses. c.f. direct cost Indirect cost rate A mechanism for determining fairly and expeditiously the proportion of indirect costs that each of an organization's activities, programs and projects will bear. indirect cost rate proposal Documentation prepared by a governmental unit to substantiate its request for the establishment of an indirect cost rate. indirect facilities & administrative (F&A) costs Those costs incurred for a common or joint purpose benefitting more than one cost objective, and not readily assignable to the cost objectives specifically benefitted, without effort disproportionate to the results achieved.
-To facilitate equitable distribution of indirect expenses to the cost objectives served, it may be necessary to establish a number of pools of indirect (F&A) costs.
-Indirect (F&A) cost pools must be distributed to benefitted cost objectives on bases that will produce an equitable result in consideration of relative benefits derived. individual retirement account See IRA.
+Section 95 Lists 7/02/18 Topic 05 Glossa ary Page 83 of 177 incorrect TIN The IRS considers any TIN incorrect if the number has been issued by the IRS or the SSA, or if a match cannot be between the TIN and the name reported on Form 1099-MIS found indefinite When applied to the lives of long-lived resources, this term r indeterminable or without a precise limit.
+The time span ir by this term is generally lengthy, but not infinite. indelible Not easily erased, rubbed out or removed. independent contractor No matter the legal form, a self-employed individual who proservices to a client on a fee basis.
+Agencies should make that a common-law employee is not miscategorized a independent contractor. e sure index In former iterations of AFIS, a coding system used to accur and track costs along organizational lines. nulate indirect award An award that is passed through to a subrecipient rather the spent by the recipient in support of its own operations. nan to indirect cost A cost or expense that is not directly chargeable to an acti program or supports multiple activities or programs.
+In costs include such things as rent, utilities, and administ expenses. ndirect c.f. direct cost indirect cost rate A mechanism for determining fairly and expeditiousl proportion of indirect costs that each of an organiza activities, programs and projects will bear. indirect cost rate proposal Documentation prepared by a governmental unit to substants its request for the establishment of an indirect cost rate.
+Intiate indirect facilities & administrative (F&A) costs Those costs incurred for a common or joint purpose bene- more than one cost objective, and not readily assignable cost objectives specifically benefitted, without disproportionate to the results achieved.
+To facilitate equ distribution of indirect expenses to the cost objectives ser- may be necessary to establish a number of pools of indirect costs.
+Indirect (F&A) cost pools must be distributed to bene- cost objectives on bases that will produce an equitable re consideration of relative benefits derived. to the effort uitable ved, it (F&A) efitted individual retirement account See IRA.